-fish are caught ... birds are caught ... the children of human beings are ensnared the children of human beings are ensnared by evil times state this in active form or in another way that is natural in your language.
-Also, this speaks of people experiencing disaster and unfortunate times as if they were being imprisoned or trapped.
-Alternate translation: "evil times are coming upon the children of human beings" (See: Active or Passive and Metaphor)
+fish are caught ... birds are caught ... the children of human beings are ensnared the children of human beings are ensnared by evil times that suddenly fall upon them

 This speaks of people dying when they do not expect it, in the same way that people catch animals and kill them when they do not expect it.
 (See: Simile)